rcpch/digital-growth-charts-server/documentation/docs/clinician/how-the-api-works.md

   <img src="https://latex.codecogs.com/svg.image?z=\frac{(measurement / M)^L -1}{LS}"></img>
   </div>

+- To convert from a z-score to a centile, we use the normal distribution tools within our Python statistics package.
+The centile is the percentage of the population below the z-score.

 ## Growth References

-This is a growing list of growth references for children.
-These cover a number of specific medical conditions and a range of different physiological parameters.
+There are a range of growth references for children, covering a range of different physiological parameters such as height, blood pressure, etc. Furthermore, there are specialist charts for some medical conditions - generally ones common enough to have good data and that also affect stature - Down Syndrome is an example.
+In addition, different geographical regions have different growth references, as the growth of children can vary by region, for example there are CDC growth charts for the USA.

+At present there is no comprehensive 'source of truth' for all these references, but we have begun to collate what we are aware of in a GitHub repository, which we would like to gradually improve over time to encompass all known references.
 It will continue to grow as more data become available.
-As a side-project of this work, we are interested in collating an international library of growth references in computable format, found at the [Growth References repository](https://github.com/rcpch/growth-references).
-Further details are available there.
+[Growth References repository](https://github.com/rcpch/growth-references).
 If you have a reference which you would like us to add, please contact us on [growth.digital@rcpch.ac.uk](mailto:growth.digital@rcpch.ac.uk).

-## Gold Standard
+## LMSGrowth - a preceding 'gold standard'

 The preceding 'gold standard' for LMS calculation was [LMSgrowth](https://www.healthforallchildren.com/shop-base/shop/software/lmsgrowth/), an Excel add-in written in Visual Basic by Huiqi Pan and Tim Cole (copyright Medical Research Council 2002–10).

-Results from RCPCHGrowth agree with LMSgrowth to 3 decimal places, though beyond this, there are discrepancies.
+Results from RCPCHGrowth agree with LMSgrowth to 3 decimal places, though beyond this, there are very tiny discrepancies.
 This is partly because of the decimal age calculation.
 In LMS Growth, months and weeks are handled differently to RCPCHGrowth, which uses the Python `date-utils` library to calculate differences between dates.

 ## Interpolation